Posted: 2024-10-09 03:00:00

 Ry Crist/CNET

-To run our capacity tests, we connect a number of 10,000-lumen LED work lights, rated at 110 watts, to each unit.
+To run our capacity tests, we connect several 10,000-lumen LED work lights, rated at 110 watts, to each unit.
 (The number of work lights is based on the overall watt-hour rating of the unit under test, or UUT.)
 We record the outgoing voltage and wattage using external measurement instruments or the UUT's own measurements if available.
 Once we have this data, we can leverage the calculations into a dizzying array of information about the UUT's performance.
 The main piece of information we look at here is the observed capacity, based on our measurements, compared to the UUT's stated capacity.

 Here's that mass of data in a nifty chart, where longer bars indicate power stations with greater percentages of battery capacity that you can put to use.

 In every case, that percentage ends up at less than 100%.
-Most manufacturers say you should calculate expected usage at 85% of stated capacity.
+Most manufacturers say you should calculate expected usage at 85% of the stated capacity.
 Two of our smaller units (green bars) both clocked 98% capacity -- the Jackery Explorer 240 and the Togo 350.
 Generally speaking, the midsize units (blue bars) didn't fare well.
 The large-sized units (yellow bars) did better, with the Bluetti AC200P scoring highest at almost 96%.
-As for our extra-large units (purple bars), the 3,600Wh EcoFlow Delta Pro fared the best, with a usable capacity rating just over 92%.
+As for our extra-large units (purple bars), the 3,600Wh EcoFlow Delta Pro fared the best, with a usable capacity rating of just over 92%.
 Behind it, Oupes, Mango, Yoshino and Dabbsson each had extra-large power stations (at least 2,200Wh) that scored above that 85% benchmark for usable capacity.

 A quick word on our math here.
 If you blindly accept both a unit's stated capacity and our work light wattage rating of 110 watts, the numbers look very different.
 For example, we will take the GoSun PowerBank 1100 (to make the math easier) and attach four of the 110-watt lights.
 That load rating is now 440 watts and the GoSun's capacity of 1,100 divided by 440 is 2.5.
 We would expect to see 2.5 hours of usage.
 The actual run time for this unit was 2 hours, 50 minutes -- 113% capacity.
 Sounds great, Right?
 We're missing some key factors.
 Without going into a long(er) explanation of how to more accurately measure power, the fact that this unit has an output of 110 volts AC (compared to 120VAC) and the actual output wattage to the four lights is 352 watts, our real expected run time is 3 hours, 8 minutes, which drops the capacity rating to 90%.

-One other testing note for these numbers -- the Oupes 600W data might be off.
+One other testing note for these numbers -- the Oupes 600-watt data might be off.
 The unit turned off the lights at 9%.
 It would allow me to start the lights again but would turn them off again after some time.
 I repeated this process at least 20 times before the unit wouldn't power the lights for more than a couple of seconds at a time.

 A portable power station's display reads that it's fully charged.